-The functions for controlling this are proprietary information and cannot be released to customers through the API documentation.
+The functions for controlling this are proprietary information and cannot be released to customers through the application programming interface (API) documentation.

 10. Do Intel® Embedded Graphics Drivers provide driver support for a DisplayPort output from any embedded chipset?

-No. The Q45 member of the Intel® Q45/G41/G45 Express Chipset series has hardware-level support for DisplayPort natively.
-Please refer to page 538 of the datasheet, Intel® 4 Series Express Chipset Family.
+No. The Q45 member of the Intel® Q45/G41/G45 Express Chipset family has hardware-level support for DisplayPort natively.
+Please refer to page 538 of the datasheet, Intel® 4 Series Express Chipset family.

 If driver support for DisplayPort is required with the Q45, an alternate driver besides Intel® Embedded Graphics Driver would need to be used.